madetech/G1-Spikes/5:Wagtail_Query_Extension/Supporting_Documents/Wagtail_Spike_5_Code_Changes.md

 ## Service Model Changes

 The first notable change made to the code will be found within our services model (`service/models.py`).
-Here we make 2 major changes, the introduction of `minAge` and `maxAge`, as well as the introduction of `serviceTags` and `supportTypeTags` using ClusterTaggableManager.
+Here we make 2 major changes:
+* introduction of `minAge` and `maxAge`,
+* introduction of `serviceTags` and `supportTypeTags` using ClusterTaggableManager.

 ### Adding minAge and maxAge